hgrf/P13pt/README.md

 # P13 python tools is the new RFLPA

-## setting up the dependencies
+## Setting up the dependencies

-it is recommended to do this in a virtual environment
+It is recommended to do this in a virtual environment:

     virtualenv venv
     . venv/bin/activate
     pip install -r requirements.txt

-we also require PyQt5, this requirement is probably already fulfilled (and not always by the same package, so I did not put it in the requirements.txt)
+We also require PyQt5, this requirement is probably already fulfilled (and not always by the same package, so I did not put it in the requirements.txt).

+If you wish to use the "driver" for the Zurich Instruments lock-in amplifier, you should install version 16.04 of ziPython.

 TODO: instructions for installation with Anaconda

-## building the doc
+## Building the doc

 cd into the docs directory and execute